Paris is always worth a trip. Here are a few things to do in Paris that I can highly recommend.

-It’s hard to get bad coffee in Paris.
-Preferring black coffee to creations with milk and flavors, I mostly ordered espresso, sitting outside or drinking it straight at the bar, the way old Parisian men do.
+Bad coffee is a rare find in Paris.
+As I prefer black coffee, I mostly ordered an espresso, that I drank sitting outside or standing at the bar.
 I often had coffee after lunch or dinner at one of Paris’ Brasseries.
 Here are some places for food, coffee and drinks that I’d can recommend:

 138 rue Mouffetard, Paris, Ile-de-France 75006